sanosuke39/100-days-of-code/intl/ja/log.md

 * program that run in spreadsheet and GAS until now is moving to airflow.
 * As reason, GAS's code is not able to  management.
 I want to manage in Github.

+## 2022/08/26 day76
+* implement of Oauth 2 authentication is not remember.
+* if end of implementation it, I will write doc about it.